Skip to main content

 European law foresees that the maximum processing time for issuing an EU Blue Card in Germany is 90 days.

-Make it to Germany - EU Blue Card
+Make it in Germany - EU Blue Card

-Make it to Germany – Working, studying, living in Germany
+Make it in Germany – Working, studying, living in Germany

 Information